nandac/letterloom/tests/test-invalid-cc/test.typ

 ///
 /// Synopsis:
 /// Test case that validates the letterloom function properly handles invalid
-/// cc parameters by testing various error conditions for the `cc` field.
+/// cc parameters by testing type validation and content validation
+/// for the `cc` and `cc-label` fields.
 ///
 /// Purpose:
 /// Ensures that the validation system correctly identifies and reports errors
-/// when cc data is malformed or contains invalid content.
+/// when cc parameters contain invalid data types, empty values,
+/// or invalid content.
 ///
 /// Test Scenarios:
-/// - CC provided as string instead of dictionary
-/// - CC dictionary missing required cc-list field
+/// - cc field is empty tuple
-/// - CC list is empty
+/// - cc field is empty string
-/// - CC list contains invalid types (numbers, none, empty tuples)
+/// - cc field contains invalid types (numbers, none, empty tuples) mixed with valid strings
-/// - CC label has invalid type
+/// - cc-label field has invalid type (number instead of string/content)
+/// - cc-label field is empty string
 ///
 /// Expected Behavior:
 /// The function should panic with clear error messages indicating the specific
 /// validation failure for each test case.
 ///
 /// Expected Errors:
-/// - "cc must be a dictionary." - when cc is not a dictionary
-/// - "cc dictionary must have a cc-list field." - when cc-list field is missing
-/// - "cc-list is empty." - when cc-list is empty
+/// - "cc is empty." - when cc field is empty (tuple or string)
-/// - "cc recipient 'value' must be a string or content block." - when cc recipient has wrong type
+/// - "cc recipient '4' must be a string or content block." - when cc list contains invalid types
-/// - "cc label 'value' must be a string or content block." - when cc label has wrong type
+/// - "cc-label '4' must be a string or content block." - when cc-label field has wrong type
+/// - "cc-label is empty." - when cc-label field is empty
 ///
 /// Validation:
 /// Ensures that the cc validation system properly enforces the requirement
-/// that cc data must be properly structured with valid content.
+/// that cc parameters must be of correct types and contain valid content.
+/// Tests both type validation (rejecting numbers, none, empty tuples) and value validation
+/// (rejecting empty strings).
 ///
 /// Note:
-/// This test validates that the cc field, which is optional, must be properly
+/// This test validates that the cc and cc-label fields, which are optional, must be
-/// formatted when provided.
+/// properly formatted when provided.
+It ensures type safety and content validation
+/// for cc recipients and cc-label parameters.
 #import "/src/lib.typ": *

 #assert.eq(
   catch(() => letterloom(
     none,
-    from: (
-      name: "The Dimbleby Family",
+    from-name: "The Dimbleby Family",
-      address: [The Lodge \
+    from-address: [The Lodge \
                   Cheswick Village \
                   Middle Upton \
-                Bristol BS16 1GU]
+                  Bristol BS16 1GU],
-    ),
-    to: (
-      name: "Evergreen Tree Surgeons",
+    to-name: "Evergreen Tree Surgeons",
-      address: [Midtown Lane \
+    to-address: [Midtown Lane \
                 Cheswick Village \
                 Stoke Gifford \
-                Bristol BS16 1GU]
+                Bristol BS16 1GU],
-    ),
     date: datetime.today().display("[day padding:zero] [month repr:long] [year repr:full]"),
     salutation: "Dear Mr Hawthorne",
     subject: text(weight: "bold")[#smallcaps("Pruning of Heritage Oak Trees in the Dimbleby Estate")],